mynhinguyentruong/react-firebase-client/README.md

 - [x] Add Firebase as backend server
-- [x] Customize the backend more with ExpressJS
--       Although Firebase has already included some backend errors handling.
+- [x] Customize the backend more with ExpressJS Although Firebase has already included some backend errors handling.
 However, to ensure better user experience, I decided to customize some handling errors functions in the backend.
 - [x] Initiate frontend web app with create-react-app
-- [x] Add app into production by running
+- [x] Add app into production by running ```sh npm run build ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>